Firearm: Muskets

 Muskets and bayonets aboard the frigate Grand Turk.

-Muzzle-loading muskets (smooth-bored long guns) were among the first firearms developed.
+Muzzle-loading muskets (smooth-bored long guns) were among the first firearms developed in 16th century Spain.
 The firearm was loaded through the muzzle with gunpowder, optionally with some wadding, and then with a bullet (usually a solid lead ball, but musketeers could shoot stones when they ran out of bullets).
 Greatly improved muzzleloaders (usually rifled instead of smooth-bored) are manufactured today and have many enthusiasts, many of whom hunt large and small game with their guns.
 Muzzleloaders have to be manually reloaded after each shot; a skilled archer could fire multiple arrows faster than most early muskets could be reloaded and fired, although by the mid-18th century when muzzleloaders became the standard small-armament of the military, a well-drilled soldier could fire six rounds in a minute using prepared cartridges in his musket.
-Before then, the effectiveness of muzzleloaders was hindered both by the low reloading speed and, before the firing mechanism was perfected, by the very high risk posed by the firearm to the person attempting to fire it.
+Before then, the effectiveness of muzzleloaders was hindered both by the low reloading speed and a higher chance of misfiring.

 One interesting solution to the reloading problem was the "Roman Candle Gun" with superposed loads.
 This was a muzzleloader in which multiple charges and balls were loaded one on top of the other, with a small hole in each ball to allow the subsequent charge to be ignited after the one ahead of it was ignited.
 It was neither a very reliable nor popular firearm, but it enabled a form of "automatic" fire long before the advent of the machine gun.